-NOTICE If the recommended XPS chaincase oil is not available, use a 75W140 gear oil that meets the API GL-5 specification.
-The chaincase of this snowmobile has been developed and validated using the XPSTM Synthetic chaincase oil.
+se a 75W140 gear oil that meets the API GL-5 specification.

+NOTICE The chaincase of this snowmobile has been developed and validated using the XPSTM Synthetic chaincase oil.
 BRP strongly recommends the use of its XPS Synthetic chaincase oil at all times.
 Damages caused by oil which is not suitable for the chaincase will not be covered by the BRP limited warranty.